simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2024 Jan 01 0030 UTC
+:Issued: 2024 Jan 02 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 1 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 4 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Jan 01-Jan 03 2024 is 4.00 (below NOAA
+The greatest expected 3 hr Kp for Jan 02-Jan 04 2024 is 5.00 (NOAA Scale
-Scale levels).
+G1).

-NOAA Kp index breakdown Jan 01-Jan 03 2024
+NOAA Kp index breakdown Jan 02-Jan 04 2024

-             Jan 01       Jan 02       Jan 03
+             Jan 02       Jan 03       Jan 04
-00-03UT       2.67         4.00         2.33
+00-03UT       3.00         3.33         2.00
-03-06UT       3.00         3.67         2.00
+03-06UT       3.33         3.67         2.67
-06-09UT       2.67         3.00         2.00
+06-09UT       5.00 (G1)    3.67         2.00
-09-12UT       2.00         2.67         2.00
+09-12UT       4.67 (G1)    3.00         2.00
-12-15UT       2.00         2.00         2.00
+12-15UT       4.00         2.33         2.00
-15-18UT       3.00         0.67         2.00
+15-18UT       3.67         2.00         2.00
-18-21UT       3.67         1.67         2.00
+18-21UT       3.33         2.00         2.00
-21-00UT       4.00         2.00         2.33
+21-00UT       3.67         2.33         2.33

-Rationale: No G1 (Minor) or greater geomagnetic storms are expected.
-No
+Rationale: G1 (Minor) geomagnetic storms are expected in response to the
-significant transient or recurrent solar wind features are forecast.
+passage of a transients solar wind features.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-16 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jan 01-Jan 03 2024
+Solar Radiation Storm Forecast for Jan 02-Jan 04 2024

-              Jan 01  Jan 02  Jan 03
+              Jan 02  Jan 03  Jan 04
-S1 or greater   40%     25%     25%
+S1 or greater   25%     25%     25%

-Rationale: A chance exists for S1 (Minor or greater) solar radiation
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
-storms for the next three days from Region 3536.
+No significant active region activity favorable for radiation storm
+production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24
+Radio blackouts reaching the R1 levels were observed over the past 24
 hours.
-The largest was at Dec 31 2023 2155 UTC.
+The largest was at Jan 01 2024 1225 UTC.

-Radio Blackout Forecast for Jan 01-Jan 03 2024
+Radio Blackout Forecast for Jan 02-Jan 04 2024

-              Jan 01        Jan 02        Jan 03
+              Jan 02        Jan 03        Jan 04
 R1-R2           60%           60%           60%
 R3 or greater   25%           25%           25%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a
+Rationale: R1-R2 (Minor - Moderate) radio blackouts are expected, with a
-chance for R3 (Strong or greater), for the next three days from Region
+chance for strong or greater radio blackouts.
-3536

 ```